aplteam/Tester2/README.md

   The exception from this rule is when _all_ test cases require the same pre-condition like, say, a database connection.
 In that case establish what's needed in a function [`Initial`](#initialisation) and use a function [`CleanUp`](#cleaning-up) to get rid of it.

-  If all test function of a certain group share the same requirement use [Initialisation for groups](#initialisation-for-groups).
+  If all test functions of a certain group share the same requirement use [Initialisation for groups](#initialisation-for-groups).

 * Avoid a test case relying on changes made by an earlier test case.
 This can be a tempting thing to do, but you will almost certainly regret this later.